gaelmoccand/Cpp_Weekly/README.md

 # Cpp Weekly
-Objective is to present, share and dicuss Modern Cpp features, best practice and more
+Objective is to present, share and dicuss Modern C++ features, best practices and more

 ## How to iterate on containers
 [Iterate ](https://github.com/gaelmoccand/Cpp-Daily/blob/develop/iterate/README.md)